Kimon Friar: Poetry and teaching

 Although he was dedicated to writing and translating poetry, Friar began teaching to support himself soon after leaving the University of Michigan.
 He taught English at Adelphi from 1940–1945, at Amherst College from 1945–1946, at New York University from 1952–1953, and at University of Minnesota Duluth from 1953–1954.
-He also served as a visiting lecturer at UC Berkeley, the University of Illinois, Indiana University, and the Ohio State University.

 During these years, Friar organized poetry readings for the pleasure of the public.
 He was the director of the Poetry Center in the YW/YMHA in New York City from 1943–1946 where he encouraged famous poets and amateurs to read their poetry at receptions.
 From 1951–1952, Friar ran the Theatre Circle at the Circle in the Square Theatre, also in New York City.
 The plays produced there were primarily from the works of Arthur Miller, Tennessee Williams, Lillian Hellman, and Archibald MacLeish.

 During his time at Amherst, Friar became the teacher and first lover of American poet James Merrill.
 According to Merrill scholar Langdon Hammer, Friar's "influence would go on unfolding for the rest of Merrill's poetic career."

-Editor and translator

-Friar acted as the editor, from 1960–1962, of The Charioteer, and from 1963–1965, of Greek Heritage, two magazines dealing with Greek culture.
-Friar had been translating poetry from Greek into English, speaking both languages fluently and gaining a perspective on modern Greek poetry.
-He wrote, translated, and edited innumerable works, including Modern Poetry: American and British (with John Malcolm Brinnin) in 1951, the 1960 translation of Saviors of God and the 1963 translation of Sodom and Gomorrah by Nikos Kazantzakis, and the 1973 anthology Modern Greek Poetry: from Cavafis to Elytis.
-Friar is also famous for translating into English the modern Greek poet, Yannis Ritsos; he was one of the primary translators in Yannis Ritsos: Selected Poems, BOA Editions.
-And he included many Ritsos poems in anthologies of Greek poetry.

-However, Friar is best known for his translation of Kazantzakis' epic poem The Odyssey: A Modern Sequel.
-Friar completed this work in 1958 after several years of close collaboration with the author.
-Some critics declared that Friar lost his way in the double adjectives and complex language of the original (Kazantzakis used ancient vocabulary that is generally unknown to metropolitan scholars), and others agreed that Friar was at his best when he chose the prosaic word over the contrived or archaic.
-A Time magazine reviewer regarded The Odyssey as "a masterpiece.
-Kimon Friar received from Kazantzakis the ultimate praise: that his translation was as good as the original."